If you like lemon, you should try these yummy lemon slice-and-bake cookies which are light and full of lemon flavor!

 Another way to understand the correct time to turn off the oven is slicing 1 or 2 cookies thinner than others( appr.
 1/10 inches-2,5mm) as you can see this from the picture above.

 Don’t be skeptical about 6-7 minutes cooking time even if the cookies look uncooked.
 Trust me you’ll have a good result, but if you keep baking the cookies, they may easily burn!

 I think it is time to talk about the recipe from the beginning with step by step pictures.

 Second, I add butter.
 After butter and sugar are creamed well, I add egg and lemon juice and mix well.
-And finally, I add flour until all incorporated.
+And finally, I add flour and mix until all incorporated.